Monty Don: Gardeners' World

 In September 2002, the BBC announced Don as the new lead presenter of its long-running series Gardeners' World from 2003, succeeding Alan Titchmarsh.
 Don is the first self-taught horticulturist presenter in the show's history.
 Don hosted the show until he put his career on hold to recover from his minor stroke in 2008, and the show continued with Toby Buckland filling in as host.
 During Don's initial stint, viewing figures fell from 5 million to 2 million, this fall being most frequently blamed on the BBC's decision to change the show's format soon after Don's arrival.
 After viewing figures fell below two million for the first time in 2009, the BBC announced further changes to the programme to entice viewers back.
 In December 2010, Don announced his return as host for the 2011 series.
 Reaction to the announcement was divided on the programme's blog.

-Initially Don filmed episodes of Gardeners' World in Berryfields, a rented garden in Stratford-upon-Avon.
+Initially, Don filmed episodes of Gardeners' World in Berryfields, a rented garden in Stratford-upon-Avon.
 When he returned as host in 2011, Don began to present from his own garden, Longmeadow, in Ivington, Herefordshire.
-He was frequently seen on screen with his Golden Retriever Nigel until the dog died in May 2020, shortly before its 12th birthday.
+He was frequently seen on screen with his Golden Retriever Nigel until the dog died in May 2020, shortly before his 12th birthday.
 In 2016, Don introduced viewers to his new golden retriever, Nell.
 This was followed by the addition of Patti, a Yorkshire Terrier, in April 2020.
+Nell was diagnosed with cancer in June 2023 and died in October 2023.
 In 2020, Don signed a contract with the BBC to continue presenting Gardeners' World for three years.

+In February 2024, Don clarified that he had no immediate plans to leave Gardeners World, saying, "I'm now 68, I was going to stop when I was 65.
+I'll now go on till I'm 70 and then reconsider.
+The reason for that is that, apart from anything else, it's not so much wanting my garden back, although there’s a strong element of that. ..
+It's just that, whilst I've still got energy, there are lots of other projects I want to do that mean I can't be here every week."